 The side-by-side display below illustrates the physical size and weight of the Canon 1100D and the Canon 400D.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1100D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 400D is notably smaller (18 percent) than the Canon 1100D.
 However, the 400D is markedly heavier (12 percent) than the 1100D.
 In this context, it is worth noting that neither the 1100D nor the 400D are weather-sealed.